 Some villages and pagodas (a combination of places above).

 Long One Day Tours Around Hanoi

 (over 200 km)

 Ride South ~250 km to Hoa Lu and Tam Coc (terrace Halong Bay).

-The only thing that we found one day tours around Hanoi by motorbike difficult for novice riders is getting out of town and also returning back to Hanoi in the afternoon.
-Just watch the video below and see how we take you through the scary traffic of Hanoi.
-In reality, flow as a fish in the river!
+The only thing that we found one-day tours around Hanoi by motorbike difficult for novice riders is getting out of town and also returning back to Hanoi in the afternoon.
+We will guide you through the scary traffic of Hanoi.
+In reality, flow like a fish in the river!

 More Typical Vietnam Motorbike Tours Itineraries

 – Northwest Vietnam